damageboy/daemaged.compression/README.md

 # daemaged.compression

-An algemation of gzip + bzip + liblzma + lzo compressor into one Windows .dll + .NET Wrappers
+An algemation of zlib + bzip + liblzma + lzo2 + lz4 native compression libs into one .NET Wrappers